 If you’re coming to the UK from Ukraine, check what you need to do before you travel and what to do after you arrive(opens in new window).

-- the Ukraine Sponsorship Scheme(opens in new window)
+- Homes for Ukraine Sponsorship Scheme(opens in new window)

-You are also eligible to apply for financial support if you choose to train to teach.
+You’re also eligible to apply for financial support if you choose to train to teach.

 If you’re not sure of the status of your visa, check: